beginning of content

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

-One option is an operation to tie the veins.
-This is done by making a small cut in your groin under general anaesthetic.
-It can also be done through keyhole surgery.
+One treatment option is surgery to tie the swollen veins.
+This is usually done under general anaesthetic.
+It can be done through keyhole surgery.

-The other option is called embolisation.
-This is done by a radiologist.
-It uses tiny metal coils to block the veins that are causing the problem.
-They are inserted through a tiny cut made in the skin, often in the groin.
-This is done under local anaesthetic and sedation.
+Other options use tiny metal coils or chemicals to treat the veins that are causing the problem.
+They are inserted through a tiny cut made in the skin, often in your groin.
+These procedures are usually done under local anaesthetic and sedation.
 Recovery is usually quick.

 Resources and support

-Read more about varicoceles at the Healthy Male website.
+Read more about varicoceles and checking your testicles at the Healthy Male website.

 Check your symptoms Find a health service